countries/countries/README.markdown

 end
 ```

+If you change the value of `ISO3166.configuration.locales` after initialization, you should call `ISO3166::Data.reset` to reset the data cache, or you may end up with inconsistently loaded locales.
+As of 5.1.1, subdivision translations also respect this and will only load the selected locales.

 ## Loading Custom Data

 As of 2.0 countries supports loading custom countries / overriding data in its data set, though if you choose to do this please contribute back to the upstream repo!